 Polkemmet Country Park is a popular 68 hectare (168 acre) Visitor Attraction near Whitburn.
-One of three Country Parks in West Lothian - also visit Almondell & Calderwood Country Park near Broxburn and Polkemmet Country Park near Whitburn.
+One of three Country Parks in West Lothian - also visit Almondell & Calderwood Country Park near Broxburn and Beecraigs Country Park near Linlithgow.

 Polkemmet Country Park is located on the former private estate of the Baillie family, who lived on the site for over 300 years.
 The old mansion house (since demolished) sat where the bowling green is today.
 Polkemmet has a rich and varied history and offers beautiful woodland and riverside walks, picnic areas with seating and barbecue facilities (hireable).

-The Park's Visitor Centre, housed in the old stable complex, offers a warm welcome, a cafe, information, snacks and refreshments and the home to The Scotish Owl Centre.
+The Park's Visitor Centre, housed in the old stable complex, offers a warm welcome, information, snacks and refreshments and is also home to The Scottish Owl Centre.

 The Park, and particularly the ancient policy woodlands, are a wildlife haven.
 Roe deer, fox, heron, water voles, bats and badgers all make their home here.
 The many Oak and Scots Pine trees provide food and shelter for the birds and squirrels.
-The Park even has its own white squirrel!
 There is also an orienteering course set-up in the Park if you want to test your map reading skills.